bojanskr/quickstart-workshop/content/60_implementing/70_nested_stack.md

 You may choose to create a VPC and other related resources in the same Workload CloudFormation template.
 However, as you write other CloudFormation templates in the real world, you will often find that VPC is a common resource which you need to create for variety of different workloads.
 So, instead of copy and pasting VPC related resources in every workload template, its best to have a separate CloudFormation template for creating netowrking resources such as VPC, Subnets, Network ACLs and any other related resources, and reference that template.
 Visually, your template structure will look like below.

-{{< figure src="/images/main-template.png" title="Image 1: Workload" >}}
+{{< figure src="/images/main-template.png" title="Nested stacks" >}}

 You have a `main.template.yaml` file which creates your main stack.
 This file references two other templates.
 First is `aws-vpc.template.yaml` file which creates a VPC stack and second is `workload.template.yaml` file which creates the workload stack.
-VPC stack and Workload stack are called Nested stacks.
+VPC stack and Workload stack are called *Nested stacks*.

 ### Using existing template